 Like all cities, Philadelphia has finite resources for K-12 education.
 PSP believes the route to effectively educating all of the city’s children lies in fomenting and sustaining an educational ecosystem that steers resources toward effective schools, regardless of sector or type of school, so they can grow; increases equity of access to all school choices for families; and utilizes multiple measures of school performance to hold schools accountable for outcomes, thus ensuring support and—if necessary—intervention for struggling schools.

-The Senior Director-External Affairs will be responsible for leading PSP’s development (fundraising) strategy, external partnerships and collaboration, and communications.
+The Development Director will be responsible for leading PSP’s development (fundraising) strategy.
 PSP has ambitious fundraising targets.
 We have raised more than $80 million in grants from about 120 donors since 2010.
 We aim to raise an additional $120 million over the next five to seven years from mostly local but also national funders.
-The Senior Director will report to the Executive Director of PSP.
-Together with the Executive and Managing directors, the Senior Director will set fundraising goals and hone the organization’s development strategy, which includes keeping key donors informed about the work and progress of PSP on a regular basis.
+PSP primarily relies on large gifts ($1 million and up); thus, the core development strategy is focused on identifying and building relationships with high-capacity donors, both individuals (families) and foundations.
+The Director will identify potential donors and build relationships with them.

 PSP is an equal-opportunity employer with good benefits and an entrepreneurial, results-oriented work culture.